-Plaque on the exterior wall of L'École Polytechnique commemorating the victims of the Montreal
+Plaque on the exterior wall of L'École Polytechnique commemorating the victims of the Montreal Massacre (courtesy wikicommons/Bobanny).

 4. Conduct a gallery walk and debrief.

 Extension: Have a class discussion about misogyny in current events, addressing the emergence of the #MeToo and #TimesUp movements.
 Discuss what has changed and what has not.